Here's How To Find Out When Someone Has Unfollowed You On Instagram

 Unfollowing someone on Instagram is the social media equivalent of giving them the cold shoulder.
-It can be subtle, even unnoticeable at first, until that person realizes you're no longer Liking their content.
+It can be subtle, even unnoticeable at first, until that person realises you're no longer Liking their content.

 Ahead, our take on some of the most popular ones.
 Just think carefully before you download any of them.
 Though some reasons behind unfollows are harmless (don't we all have that overly active friend from high school with whom we never actually talk?), others, especially those following a breakup, can hit closer to the heart.